Vertica Integration with MicroStrategy: Connection Guide

 - Navigate to the Client Drivers page on the Vertica website.

-Download the client driver package that is compatible with the architecture of your operating system and Vertica server version.
+Download the client driver package that is compatible with your Vertica server version.

 Double-click the installer and follow the prompts.
 When prompted to select one or more drivers, select ODBC.